Bodkin Park Living Stream

 - the retention of site-lines and maintenance of physical access to the stream.

-As a result of community feedback on the Draft Concept Plan, the City is now considering options to retain the key project objectives of improving storm water quality entering the Canning River and retaining the $270,000 of external funding.
+As a result of community feedback on the draft Concept Plan, the City considered options to retain the key project objectives of improving storm water quality entering the Canning River and retaining the $270,000 of external funding.